+BOARD MEMBER

-BOARD MEMBER INFORMATION SHEET/RESUME
+INFORMATION SHEET/RESUME

-1. Name of charter school on whose Board of Directors you intend to serve Pinecrest Collegiate Academy 2.
-Full name Judith C. Marty Home Address Business Name and Address 14301 SW 42nd St Miami, FL 33175 Phone Number E-mail address imarty@dadeschools.net ✓ Resume and professional bio are attached here.
+1. Name of charter school on whose Board of Directors you intend to serve Pinecrest Collegiate Academy

+2. Full name Judith C. Marty

+Home Address Business Name and Address 14301 SW 42nd St Miami, FL 33175 Phone Number E-mail address jmarty@dadeschools.net

+Resume and professional bio are attached here.
 Resume and professional bio are attached elsewhere in the application (specify).

-Indicate whether you currently or have previously served on a board of a school district, another charter ool, a non-public school or any not-for-profit corporation.
+3. Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation.
 If yes, explain.

-V Yes No Pinecrest Academy, Inc. sch per Indicate whether you currently or have previously served as the leader or on the leadership team of ANY ool, regardless of type (charter/traditional/private, etc.).
-If you served at a charter school, include formance data on form IEPC-MI1.
-If you served in a position of leadership at a non charter school, wide any relevant data related to academic performance of the school(s).
-V Yes No Principal of Mater Academy Charter High, Middle and Performing Arts 5. \ Why do you wish to serve on the board of the proposed charterschool?
+□ No Pinecrest Academy, Inc.

+4. Indicate whether you currently or have previously served as the leader or on the leadership team of ANY school, regardless of type (charter/traditional/private, etc.).
+If you served at a charter school, include performance data on form IEPC-MI1.
+If you served in a position of leadership at a non charter school, provide any relevant data related to academic performance of the school(s).

+Yes DNo Principal of Mater Academy Charter High, Middle and Performing Arts

+5. Why do you wish to serve on the board of the proposed charterschool?

 I feel my educational expertise is important for the board.

-What is your understanding of the appropriate role of a public charter school board member?
-Leadership and oversight. oth Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., her board service).
-If you have not had previous experience of this nature, explain why you have the pability to be an effective board member.
+6. What is your understanding of the appropriate role of a public charter school board member?

+Leadership and oversight.

+7. Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
+If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.

 I have been a board member of Pinecrest Inc for 10 years.

-8. 1 Describe the specific knowledge and experience that you would bring to the board.
-Education School Mission and Program 1 \ What is your understanding of the school's mission and guiding beliefs?
-1. write to your arractoralisting of the outdoor of thosport and guiding beliefs.
+8. Describe the specific knowledge and experience that you would bring to the board.

-The educational program is college preparatory.
+1. What is your understanding of the school's mission and guiding beliefs?